32 epic bucket list family vacation ideas

 Summer is a great time for a family holiday in France – the 14th July sees locals across the country take to the streets to celebrate the French Revolution.
 And it’s a brilliant time to hit the coast.
 Enjoy the stunning rocky scenery in Brittany, experience excellent surfing on the Atlantic coast, and explore lovely islands by bike.
 Ile de Re is particularly good fun for families to explore on two wheels.

 There are some brilliant theme parks in France including Parc Asterix near Paris and Puy du Fou near Nantes – where history and pyrotechnics ensure kids will be captivated by France’s turbulent past.
-And of course, there’s Euro Disney too.
+And of course, there’s Disneyland Paris too.

 If you’re looking for a winter city break, Paris is at its most exquisite at Christmas time when its streets and squares sparkle.
 Wintertime is when the French hit the ski slopes.
 There are some excellent resorts for families in France including Meribel and Alpe d’Huez.